SCGlass/table_scraper/README.md

 - Run the program within an Amazon virtual environment, so that the process would not interrupt the use of a stand alone computer.
 - Create a database from the cleaned .csv files.
 - Find a solution to fix any outliers within the processed data.
+- Use "Google" API instead of "Streetmaps".

 ## About the Author

 My name is Sam Glass and have been a student within AI and Machine Learning at IT Högskolan in Gothenburg, Sweden for the last two years.
 I am very enthusiastic about anything to do with AI and Data.
 Particularly I am interested in Data Engineering and its importance within the ever evolving area of AI.
-Please feel free to contact me about anything to with this project.
+Please feel free to contact me about anything to do with this project.
 Suggestions, improvements and developments are always welcome.